Microgravity Vibration Isolation Subsystem (MVIS)

 The operational lifetime of the MVIS is 10 years (around 40,000 hours of exploitation).

-The Canadian Space Agency (CSA) began the commissioning of the MVIS on board the International Space Station (ISS).
+The CSA began the commissioning of the MVIS on board the International Space Station (ISS).

 CSA Astronaut Bob Thirsk activated the sophisticated Canadian technology on July 10, 2009.